pog87/FakeQuadrature/README.md

 The script provides an example of the use of the fake nodes for mitigating both Runge and Gibbs phenomena when computing the quadrature wheigts.

-An example, which can be recovered with the notebooks S-Runge.ipynb and S-Gibbs.ipynb, we refer to the following figures.
+For an example, which can be recovered with the notebooks S-Runge.ipynb and S-Gibbs.ipynb, we refer to the following figures.

 Quadrature under Fake Nodes mitigating the Runge and Gibbs effect.